idodov/pixoo64-media-album-art/README.md

 ![animated-g](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/2a716425-dd65-429c-be0f-13acf862cb10)
 _____________

-## Fallback Image
+## Fallback Image Handling

-When there's no image associated with the music file, or if the image can't be fetched, the fallback function will activate.
-By default, the supported fallbacks are MusicBrainz and the AI Image generator because neither requires an API key.
-However, these services are not 100% reliable, so it's recommended to use any of the APIs that this script supports (Spotify/Discogs/Last.fm). **You can choose to use one, two, or all three.** The fallback will first try to find the album art on Discogs, and if it fails, it will try Spotify, then Last.fm.
-No matter what, 99.9% of the time when a track is played, the Pixoo64 will present artwork graphics.

-### There are four types of fallbacks:
+When the script cannot directly obtain the album art for the currently playing track, it activates a sophisticated fallback system to ensure that your PIXOO64 still displays relevant visual information.
+The script attempts several methods, in the following order, to find an image:

+1.  **Original Album Art:** The script first tries to use the album art URL provided by the media player.
+This is the primary and most direct method, and is usually successful for most local media and some streaming services.

+2.  **API Services (Spotify, Discogs, Last.fm):** If the original album art is unavailable, the script attempts to find album art by querying these services using their respective APIs.
+    *   **Spotify:** If you have provided your Spotify API credentials, the script will search for the current track and its associated album art in the Spotify database.
+Spotify is often a reliable source for music from mainstream streaming services.
+    *  **Discogs:** Using a personal Discogs API key, the script searches for the release information of the current track and fetches the cover image from the Discogs database.
+Discogs is useful for finding album art for more obscure or independently released music.
+    *  **Last.fm:** If you provide your Last.fm API key, the script will query Last.fm to get the information of the currently playing track and it's album art.
+    *   The script tries these services in the order listed above (Spotify, Discogs, Last.fm), using the first image URL it successfully retrieves.

+3.  **MusicBrainz:** If API services fail, the script queries the MusicBrainz database, an open-source music encyclopedia.
+MusicBrainz is often a good source of album art URLs, especially for less common tracks.
+    *   This search uses the artist's name and track title.
+If it finds a matching release, it fetches a URL for the album's cover art from the Cover Art Archive (a sister project).
+    *   **Note:** MusicBrainz server connections can sometimes be slow, which may result in a brief delay before the album art appears.

+4.  **AI Image Generation:** If all previous methods fail, the script resorts to generating an image with artificial intelligence using [pollinations.ai](https://pollinations.ai).
+    *   The script generates a unique image based on the artist and track title, creating an abstract interpretation if album art is truly unavailable, ensuring a visual representation even with less common tracks.
+    *   **Note:** This is a free service, and can sometimes have longer loading times or can be unavailable, but the script is designed to handle these situations.
+        *   You can select `flux` or `turbo` as an AI model.
+The `turbo` model tends to produce more vibrant images, while `flux` provides a more artistic and colorful style.

+5.  **Black Screen with Text:** As a final resort, if the script is unable to generate or fetch an image, it will display a black screen and the artist and title information of the current track on the PIXOO64.

+This multi-layered approach ensures that your PIXOO64 displays some form of visual content in virtually every scenario.
+The script will always try to find an image through the more accurate APIs and online databases, before generating one using AI or falling back to a simple text representation.

+> [!NOTE]
+> **Fetching Album Art from MusicBrainz**: MusicBrainz is an open-source database containing URLs for album art.
+Although the database is extensive and includes many rare artworks and doesn't require API keys, it relies on very slow server connections.
+This means that often the album art may not be retrieved in a timely manner while the track is playing.
+>
+> **Generating Art with Special AI**: In this scenario, the script will attempt to generate an alternative version of the album art using generative AI.
+This option will trigger only if the Spotify API fails (or is unavailable) and/or no album art is found, or there is a timeout from the MusicBrainz service.
+Be aware that as it is a free AI generative service, it may also be laggy or sometimes unavailable.

+## API KEYS
-1. **Getting the Album API**: This is the most recommended option because servers are fast and reliable.
+**Getting the Album API**: This is the most recommended option because servers are fast and reliable.
 You can choose one or more options.
-To use this method, you'll need keys.
+To use this method, you'll need at least one of the keys.
 Instructions on how to obtain them are provided beyond this text.
    - **Spotify**: the Client ID and the Client Secret.
    - **Discogs**: Personal API Key
    - **Last.FM**: API Key

-2. **Fetching Album Art from MusicBrainz**: MusicBrainz is an open-source database containing URLs for album art.
-Although the database is extensive and includes many rare artworks and doesn't require API keys, it relies on very slow server connections.
-This means that often the album art may not be retrieved in a timely manner while the track is playing.

-3. **Generating Art with Special AI**: In this scenario, the script will attempt to generate an alternative version of the album art using generative AI.
-This option will trigger only if the Spotify API fails (or is unavailable) and/or no album art is found, or there is a timeout from the MusicBrainz service.
-Be aware that as it is a free AI generative service, it may also be laggy or sometimes unavailable.

-4. **Fallback Text Display**: If no image is available at all, text displaying the artist's name and the track title will be shown.

 ## Guide to help you get your Spotify Client ID and Client Secret from the developer site: